 Q: How can I pay for a certificate?

-A: If you apply for a replacement certificate in person at the Register Office, we can accept payment by cash, by cheque with a valid guarantee card, by postal order or by credit or debit card.
+A: If you apply for a replacement certificate in person at the Register Office, we can accept payment by cash or by credit or debit card.

 If you apply for a replacement certificate online we can accept payment by debit and credit card.